 But there are hidden costs associated with running a ghost kitchen that should be taken into consideration.
 On the other hand, they are perfectly adapted to the current scenario, as they are the most efficient and cost-effective food service.
 For example, Local Culinary operates more than 40 brands of virtual restaurants with generic names such as Chef Burger or Pizza Mania.
 Many restaurants that venture off-premises through ghost kitchens partner with third-party delivery aggregators, such as Uber Eats, Grubhub and DoorDash.

-Supplements sometimes move or can leach from containers, deteriorating the overall presentation of food.
+On its website, Virtual Dining Concepts states that restaurants that install ghost kitchens to operate one or more of their brands can expect a 30 percent increase in profits.
+However, supplements sometimes move or can leach from containers, deteriorating the overall presentation of food.
 Cloud kitchen operators must ensure that food reaches their customers without spilling, so that all items are placed correctly and are satisfied with the packaging and handling of food.
-Instead of shutting down their businesses entirely, restaurateurs can meet consumers' high demand for home delivery with a ghost kitchen.
+Ghost kitchens are an example of the resilience of restaurant owners around the world in the face of a global pandemic.

 But it's important to remember that not all ghost kitchen businesses are inherently exploitative or obsessed with profits over labor; in fact, some may even be responsible for saving independent restaurants that might otherwise have failed during the most difficult times of the pandemic without earning additional income.